 Publications

 - Mind the Gap?
-Not for SVP Hardness under ETH! with Divesh Aggarwal, Rishav Gupta.
+Not for SVP Hardness under ETH! with Divesh Aggarwal, Rishav Gupta, Chuanqi Zhang.

 - On the practicality of quantum sieving algorithms for the shortest vector problem with Joao F. Doriguello, George Giapitzakis, Alessandro Luongo.